code-snipes/fls-wsl-siteconnect/README.md

 > !!!
 IMPORTANT !!!
 > If you change/add settings to the config file **/etc/wsl.conf**, the Distribution needs to get
-> **teminated** after exit.
-Termiination does a complete shutdown of the WSL Distribution.
+> **terminated** after exit.
+Termination does a complete shutdown of the WSL Distribution.
 If you reconnect
 > to it, it is like after a reboot.
-The settings in the configuration file gets applied by this reboot.
+The settings in the configuration file get applied by this reboot.

-Restart the ```siteconnect-ubuntu-18.04``` Distribution by simply type:
+Restart the ```siteconnect-ubuntu-18.04``` Distribution by type:
 ```pws
 PS C:\> wsl.exe
 ```

 You might realize, the login user is now **siteconnect**.
-We achived this by setting the default username to **siteconnect**.
+We achieved this by setting the default username to **siteconnect**.

 [BACK](#Deployment-Steps)

 ## Set up Node.JS

 Now we are ready to install NodeJS into the Distribution.
-I simply followed the description on:
+I followed the description on:

 - [Set up your Node.js development environment with WSL 2](https://docs.microsoft.com/en-us/windows/nodejs/setup-on-wsl2)